frozn/TipTac/README.md

 - fixed hooking tips if event VARIABLES_LOADED from TipTacItemRef fired before the one from TipTac
 - fixed sometimes flickering tooltip if moving with flying mount and "Anchors->Frame Tip Type" = "Mouse Anchor"
 - added anchors and offsets for ItemRef icon (thx to NoBetaBoredom for PR)
+- added option in "Anchors" to override GTT anchor for (Guild & Community) ChatFrame
+- added option "Backdrop->Enable Backdrop Modifications" to enable/disable all backdrop modifications
 - considered debuff border for aura positions
 - splitted options for auras from spells
 - classic: fixed lua errors in talents module regarding GetSpecialization() and GetInspectSpecialization()
 - classic: added missing styling of auras
 - classic: reactivated talent format option
 - classic: suppressed error speech/message when calling CanInspect(unit) within TipTacTalents
-- classic: fixed sometimes missing displaying of level, race and class for unit tooltips
+- classic: fixed sometimes missing displaying of level, race, class and talents for unit tooltips

 ### The following problems aren't fixed